-Apple reportedly testing iOS 6.0.1 with keyboard bug fix and Wi-Fi improvementsAlex Wagner - Deputy Managing Editor, News Desk
+Apple reportedly testing iOS 6.0.1 with keyboard bug fix and Wi-Fi improvementsAlex Wagner - Editorial Director of News and Content

 It's been a little over a month since Apple officially released iOS 6 to the public, but according to a new report, iOS users yearning for some new software may not have long to wait before their wish is fulfilled.
 A source speaking to BGR has claimed that Apple and its carrier partners have begun testing iOS 6.0.1, which is said to include a number of tweaks and bug fixes, with a release happening in the coming weeks.
 The update will reportedly take care of the horizontal lines that some users are seeing on-screen when using the keyboard or an app folder and a bug that causes the camera flash to not go off, as well as improved Wi-Fi support and a fix for an issue that causes cellular data to stop working in some instances.